warte67/SDOM/docs/progress.md

         - Notes:
             - Where getters return Lua-managed objects (like `sol::table` payloads) we kept lambda bindings so we can safely create `sol::object` tied to the current `sol::state`.
             - `SDL_Utils` still exposes `eventToLuaTable` as a Lua helper table (`SDL`/`SDL_Utils`) for direct use; `Event::registerLua()` uses the C++ helper internally for the `sdl` property.
-            - Example update: `examples/test/lua/callbacks/listener_callbacks.lua` was adjusted to colorize the "target:" label using the DomHandle `getColor()` Lua binding and `CLR.fg_rgb(r,g,b)`; the code uses `pcall` fallbacks so it degrades gracefully when color or handle info is unavailable.
+            - Example update: `examples/test/lua/callbacks/listener_callbacks.lua` was adjusted to colorize the "target:" label using the DisplayObject `getColor()` Lua binding and `CLR.fg_rgb(r,g,b)`; the code uses `pcall` fallbacks so it degrades gracefully when color or handle info is unavailable.
             - Verified: rebuilt the examples and test binary after these changes (`./compile` in `examples/test`) — build completed and `prog` produced successfully.
 ---
 - ### [October 3, 2025]